I'm Ready for Love

-"I'm Ready for Love" is a 1966 single by Motown girl group Martha and the Vandellas.
-The song, produced and written by Holland–Dozier–Holland, and was written in a similar style to The Supremes' smash hit, "You Can't Hurry Love".
+"I'm Ready for Love" is a song by the American girl group Martha and the Vandellas.
+It was issued as a single by Motown in October 1966.
+The song, produced and written by Holland–Dozier–Holland, and was written in a similar style to the Supremes' smash hit, "You Can't Hurry Love".

 Background

-The song, which has the narrator longing to be in love with her object of affectionThe Vandellas' version was issued as the first official release off the group's 1966 album, Watchout!, though the album's actual first single, the emotive ballad "What Am I Going to Do Without Your Love" bombed on the chart.
+The Vandellas' version was issued as the first official release off the group's 1966 album, Watchout!, though the album's actual first single, the emotive ballad "What Am I Going to Do Without Your Love" bombed on the chart.
 This song renewed the Vandellas' popularity among mainstream audiences with its top ten showing.

 Cash Box said that it is a "hard driving rocker has the girls spilling out a potent, effective romance lyric in a mood that should have every dancer who spins the disk on the floor."